Fraud Blocker

 • Losing your right to vote and other civil rights.

-Your specific sentence depends on the severity of the crime and whether or not you are a repeat offender.
+Your specific sentence depends on the severity of the crime and whether you are a repeat offender.
 A Flagstaff attorney versed in criminal defense could ensure that your case is handled the right way and that you are treated fairly under the law.

 POTENTIAL CRIMINAL SENTENCES FOR DANGEROUS CRIMES

 Arizona Revised Statutes § 13-105(13) outlines the state’s definition of a dangerous crime.
 These crimes involve the display, discharge, or use of a deadly weapon or dangerous instrument, or the intentional infliction of severe physical harm to another person.
-The penalties for dangerous offenses include longer prison term sentences and potential fines and fees.
+The penalties for dangerous offenses include longer prison terms and potential fines and fees.

 The Criminal Process in Flagstaff, AZ